PauFeld/paufeld.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Soy una estudiante de doctorado en el [laboratorio de Inteligencia Artificial Universidad Torcuato di Tella](https://utdt.edu/ia) y la Universidad Nacional del Sur.
+I’m a Ph.D. student at the [laboratorio de Inteligencia Artificial Universidad Torcuato di Tella](https://utdt.edu/ia) and "Universidad Nacional del Sur".
+Under the supervision of [Emanuel Iarussi](https://emmanueliarussi.github.io/) and Claudio Delrieux
-Mi investigacon se cetra en aplicaciones de deep learning y modelado generativo a estructuras vasculares
+My research focuses on deep learning, and geometric learning, particularly in generative modeling of vascular structures